hdShang/arxiv-daily/docs/cs-CV/2025-06-12/papers/250610559v2-from-images-to-insights-explainable-biodiversity-monitoring-with-pla.md

 ---
 layout: default
-title: From Images to Insights: Explainable Biodiversity Monitoring with Plain Language Habitat Explanations
+title: "From Images to Insights: Explainable Biodiversity Monitoring with Plain Language Habitat Explanations"
 ---

 # From Images to Insights: Explainable Biodiversity Monitoring with Plain Language Habitat Explanations